-ERS Medical provides a range of specialist patient transport and courier services to the NHS and the wider healthcare sector.
-The company’s dedicated healthcare courier options are offered on a next-day, or often a same-day, basis including secure collection and delivery of pathological specimens, biomedical equipment, sterile equipment for central sterile services departments, internal mail, and confidential medical records.
+ERS Medical (ERS) provides next-day and same-day specialist patient transport and courier services to the UK National Health Service (NHS) and the wider healthcare sector.
+Dedicated healthcare couriers securely collect and deliver items including pathological specimens, biomedical equipment, sterile equipment, internal mail and confidential medical records.

 Reliable track-and-trace capability is a critical part of the service and, to achieve this, ERS links its computer-aided dispatch (CAD) system with electronic data capture software.
 This means the delivery and collection of pathological specimens, many of which need to be delivered within strict timeframes, have to be coordinated to meet customers’ standards.

 In the past, PDA-based dedicated scanners were used by ERS couriers to scan barcodes on delivery items.
 But scanning was slow and cumbersome, and couriers couldn’t access the satnav from their dedicated devices.
 Other drawbacks of the dedicated scanners included costs, limited barcode readability and lack of integration with the CAD software.

 ERS was keen to find a solution that would enable improved barcode scanning and integrate with its own software, but which would not be difficult for its drivers to learn or use.
 The company was aware that using mobile devices was an option and that this would provide it with the cameras it wanted to use.
 Switching to entry-level smartphones despite the initial investment, would quickly represent a considerable saving and drive lower TCO by eliminating the need to use dedicated scanning hardware.